 All of Alvopetro's operations are in Brazil.
-International operations are subject to political, economic and other uncertainties, including but not limited to corruption, revolution, border disputes, expropriation, nationalization of assets by the Brazilian government, renegotiations or modification of existing contracts, import, export and transportation regulations and tariffs, taxation policies, including royalty and tax increases and retroactive tax claims, exchange controls, limits on allowable levels of production, currency fluctuations, labour disputes and other uncertainties arising out of foreign government sovereignty over Alvopetro's international operations.
+International operations are subject to political, economic and other uncertainties, including but not limited to changes in government, corruption, revolution, border disputes, expropriation, nationalization of assets by the Brazilian government, renegotiations or modification of existing contracts, modifications to oil and gas regulations including environmental regulations import, export and transportation regulations and tariffs, taxation policies, including royalty and tax increases and retroactive tax claims, exchange controls, limits on allowable levels of production, currency fluctuations, labour disputes and other uncertainties arising out of foreign government sovereignty over Alvopetro's international operations.
 Alvopetro's operations may also be adversely affected by applicable laws and policies of Brazil which could have a negative impact on Alvopetro.
 The Corporation's international operations may also be adversely affected by laws and policies of Canada as they pertain to oil and gas development, foreign trade, taxation and investment.
 See "Risk Factors" in this Annual Information Form for further details.